asgit/CjwPublishToolsBundle/README.md

     {{ cjw_render_location( {'location': location, 'viewType': 'line'} ) }}

-Hint: the cjw_render_location is only working, if the fetch set the 'datamap' to false.
+Hint: the cjw_render_location is only working with Location, so the the 'datamap' in the fetch has to be false.

 {% set listChildren2 = cjw_fetch_content( [location.id], {
 	'depth': '1',